 Furniture, fixtures and equipment are recorded at cost.
-The Company also capitalizes certain costs of software developed for internal use.
+The Company also capitalizes certain costs of software developed for internal use, which is included as property and equipment on the Company's consolidated balance sheets.
 Capitalized costs primarily include payroll and payroll-related costs and facilities costs.
-During fiscal 2016, the Company capitalized \$1.3 million of software development costs, respectively, which is included as property and equipment on the Company's consolidated balance sheet as of June 30, 2016.